sahermuhamed1/Data-Jobs-Salary-Prediction-Project/README.md

 ### This project aims to predict if the Data Jobs Salary Predictiom Regression.

-#### *Implemented ML and Streamlit project leveraging a data job dataset to predict salaries for various data positions in USD.
+#### *Implemented Machine Learning and Streamlit Web App project leveraging a data job dataset to predict salaries for various data positions in USD.
 Utilized Decision Tree and Linear Regression models for accurate predictions.
 Deployed the model seamlessly into a Streamlit web app with an Explore page for data exploration and a Prediction page for forecasting salaries.
 Key features for prediction include job category, employee residence, experience level, employment type, company location, and company size.*

 The project involves predicting salary categories based on various features using a pre-trained machine learning model.
 The following files are included: